RiwiHow/BalatroSaveManager/README.md

 ## Known Issues and Workarounds
 - The screenshot feature is only for Windows.
 However, it may have issues that prevent it from capturing the real-time screen in some cases.
 If you encounter this problem, you can change Balatro's `Windows Mode` to `Windowed` in `OPTIONS -> Settings -> Video`
+- The always-on-top feature of the GUI is not effective on certain displays when using a multi-monitor setup.
+Please switch displays or change the Balatro Balatro's `Windows Mode` to `Windowed`

 ## Build
 1. Run `git clone https://github.com/RiwiHow/BalatroSaveManager.git`
 2. Install [PDM](https://github.com/pdm-project/pdm)
 3. Run `pdm install`
-4. Run `pyinstaller --onefile --name BalatroSaveManager src/main.py`
+4. Run `pyinstaller --onefile --noconsole --name BalatroSaveManager src\main.py`
 5. Copy the `config.json` file to `dist` folder which is created by pyinstaller